csirak1528/supreme/readme.md

 How to run this bot

 First step:
-Download this package and open the Scripts.js file
+Download this package Extract its contents leaving you a supreme folder with 5 files Make sure to move the folder holding the files outside the extracted folder and open the Scripts.js file with an editor by right clicking and selecting open with .. an editor of your choice

 Second Step:
 Enter your information on line 80